Background Invariance Testing According to Semantic Proximity: Abstract

 \section{Abstract}

-In many applications, machine learned (ML) models are required to hold some invariance qualities, such as rotation, size, intensity, and background invariance.
-Unlike many types of variance, the variants of background scenes cannot be ordered easily, which makes it difficult to analyze the robustness and biases of the models concerned.
-In this work, we present a technical solution for ordering background scenes according to their semantic proximity to a target image that contains a foreground object being tested.
-We make use of the results of object recognition as the semantic description of each image, and construct an ontology for storing knowledge about relationships among different objects using association analysis.
-This ontology enables (i) efficient and meaningful search for background scenes of different semantic distances to a target image, (ii) quantitative control of the distribution and sparsity of the sampled background scenes, and (iii) quality assurance using visual representations of invariance testing results (referred to as \emph{variance matrices}).
-In this paper, we also report the training of an ML4ML assessor to evaluate the invariance quality of ML models automatically.
+In many applications, machine-learned (ML) models are required to hold some invariance qualities, such as rotation, size, and intensity invariance.
+Among these, testing for background invariance presents a significant challenge due to the vast and complex data space it encompasses.
+To evaluate invariance qualities, we first use a visualization-based testing framework which allows human analysts to assess and make informed decisions about the invariance properties of ML models.
+We show that such informative testing framework is preferred as ML models with the same global statistics (e.g., accuracy scores) can behave differently and have different visualized testing patterns.
+However, such human analysts might not lead to consistent decisions without a systematic sampling approach to select representative testing suites.
+In this work, we present a technical solution for selecting background scenes according to their semantic proximity to a target image that contains a foreground object being tested.
+We construct an ontology for storing knowledge about relationships among different objects using association analysis.
+This ontology enables an efficient and meaningful search for background scenes of different semantic distances to a target image, enabling the selection of a test suite that is both diverse and reasonable.
+Compared with other testing techniques, e.g., random sampling, nearest neighbors, or other sampled test suites by visual-language models (VLMs), our method achieved a superior balance between diversity and consistency of human annotations, thereby enhancing the reliability and comprehensiveness of background invariance testing.

-\section{1.
-Introduction}
+\section{Introduction}

-There are a variety of invariance qualities associated with machine learned (ML) models.
-Testing invariance qualities enable us to evaluate the robustness of a model in its real world application where the model may encounter variations that do not feature sufficiently in the training and testing data.
-The testing also allows us to observe the possible biases or spurious correlations that may have been learned by a model \cite{spurious_aaai} and to anticipate if the model can be deployed in other application domains \cite{domain_generalisation}.
+There are a variety of invariance qualities associated with machine-learned models.
+Testing these invariance qualities enables us to evaluate the robustness of a model in its real-world application, where the model may encounter variations that do not feature sufficiently in the training and testing data.
+Testing also allows us to observe possible biases or spurious correlations that may have been learned by a model \cite{spurious_aaai} and to anticipate whether the model can be deployed in other application domains \cite{domain_generalisation}.
 This work is concerned with background invariance testing -- a relatively challenging type of testing.